 Leading Indicators can help predict what will happen in the future.
 They let you know if you are on track to achieve the results you want.
 Leading Indicators are measurable, and you have the ability to influence or move them.
 If you determine and track Leading Indicator KPIs and make adjustments based on those indicators every week, you will have an execution advantage over your competition.

-4 Step Process to Determine Leading Indicators
+4 Step Process to Determine Leading Indicator KPIs

 There’s no magic formula or standard set of Leading Indicators that works for every company.
 Leading Indicator KPIs only become powerful when you find that right lever to pull that impacts the results that are most important to your business.
 While we can’t tell you which leading indicators are most important in your business, we do have a proven process for determining the ones that will work for you:

-Step 1: Be clear about the business problem you are trying to solve, or the opportunity you are trying to maximize.
+Leading Indicator KPI Step 1: Be clear about the business problem you are trying to solve, or the opportunity you are trying to maximize.

-Step 2: Clarify the desired result, and make it SMART by setting success criteria on this result KPI.
+Leading Indicator Step 2: Clarify the desired result, and make it SMART by setting success criteria on this result KPI.
 We use a simple Red-Yellow-Green method.

-Step 3: Dig deeper with questions to determine how you get the results you want.
+Leading Indicator Step 3: Dig deeper with questions to determine how you get the results you want.
 Most people don’t ask enough questions to get to a meaningful underlying Leading Indicator.

-Step 4: Drive results by setting clear success criteria and putting your Leading and Results Indicators on a dashboard to status every week.
+Leading Indicator Step 4: Drive results by setting clear success criteria and putting your Leading and Results Indicators on a dashboard to status every week.

-Marketing KPI Example
+Marketing Leading Indicator KPI Example